How the Canvas Works

 The Split-Panel Interface

+The Canvas gives you two panels side by side: the left panel is a chat interface for discussing, researching, and getting help, while the right panel is your script editor where the actual content lives.
 You can resize the panels by dragging the divider, and collapse either side when you need more space.

-The Script Creation Workflow
+The Script Creation Flow

 1. Planning Questions